-Photoshop has become the industry standard when it comes to simulating real-life paintings, changing background images, or manipulating just about any other image, pretty much irrespective of the format.
+Photoshop has become the industry standard for simulating real-life paintings, changing background images, or manipulating just about any other image, pretty much irrespective of the format.

 There are several variants of Photoshop, including Photoshop Elements, Photoshop CC, and Photoshop Lightroom.

-Photoshop is probably the most well known image manipulation tool on the market, and is widely used by professional graphic designers, photographers, and web developers all around the world.
+Photoshop is probably the most well-known image manipulation tool on the market and is widely used by professional graphic designers, photographers, and web developers worldwide.

 What is Photoshop header image